openscopeproject/InteractiveHtmlBom/README.md

 SOP8 footprints are for the same micro.

-This plugin utilizes Pcbnew python bindings to read pcb data and render silkscreen, footprint pads, texts and drawings.
+This plugin utilizes Pcbnew python bindings to read pcb data and render silkscreen, footprint pads, text and drawings.
 Most of the pcbnew features are supported but there are some rarely used things that will not be rendered.
 For example curve type segments in drawings are not supported.